paddytobias/research-software-management/PITCHME.md

 1. legitimate and citable research product
 2. gives scholarly credit
 3. citations should use unique identifiers
-4. persistant unique identifiers (e.g., DOIs)
+4. persistent unique identifiers (e.g., DOIs)
 5. facilitate access to the software
 6. specify the version

 Note:
 1. considered a legitimate and citable product of research
 2. facilitates giving scholarly credit, attribution to all contributors
-3. citations should have recognized unique identifiers, machine actionable, interoperable
+3. citations should have recognised unique identifiers, machine actionable, interoperable
 4. unique identifiers and metadata describing the software should persist
 5. citations should facilitate access to the software and use of it
 6.  citations should specify the version that was used